Getty Images/iStockphoto

 Step 1.
 Determine vulnerability severity

 The first data element needed is an assessment of the severity of each vulnerability that exists in your environment.
-In many cases, this severity information is provided through data feeds from the vendors that provide your vulnerability management tools.
+In many cases, this severity information is provided through data feeds from your vulnerability management tools.

 The severity assessment should be based on the potential damage that a successful exploit might cause.
-For example, a vulnerability that enables an attacker to gain administrative access to a system is much more severe than one that causes a denial of service.
-Severity information may also take into account the real-world existence of exploits; a theoretical vulnerability with no known exploits is less severe than one used by a virulent piece of malware.
+For example, a vulnerability that enables an attacker to gain administrative access to a system is much more severe than one that causes a DoS.
+Severity information might also take into account the real-world existence of exploits; a theoretical vulnerability with no known exploits is less severe than one used by a virulent piece of malware.

-Today, most products support the use of the Common Vulnerability Scoring System (CVSS), a scoring approach used by the National Vulnerability Database (NVD).
+Today, most products support the use of CVSS, a risk score used by the National Vulnerability Database (NVD).
 CVSS enables the consistent description and severity ranking of vulnerabilities from product to product.
 In this system, all vulnerabilities are rated on a 10-point scale using a series of formulas that take the likelihood and impact of an exploit into account.
-Vulnerabilities are then categorized as in the accompanying table.
+Vulnerabilities are then categorized as in Figure 1.

-Using this type of consistent scale helps organizations quickly react to new vulnerabilities as they arise.
-For example, when the SolarWinds vulnerability became publicly known in February 2021, NVD quickly assigned it a high vulnerability score of 8.8.
+Using this type of consistent scale helps security teams quickly react to new vulnerabilities as they arise.
+For example, when the SolarWinds vulnerability became publicly known, NVD quickly assigned it a high vulnerability score of 8.8.

 Step 2.
 Identify data sensitivity

 Gathering information on data sensitivity can be tricky depending on the maturity of your organization's information classification program.
-If you're just getting started, you may wish to use a simple model that divides data into categories based on their degree of sensitivity:
+If you're just getting started, try using a simple model that divides data into categories based on the following degrees of sensitivity:

 • Highly sensitive information is either heavily regulated or would be extremely damaging to the organization if inadvertently released.
 The crown jewels of infosec programs contain data elements, such as credit card numbers, protected health information and bank account details.